pcy33556-ui/infrared-ship-detection/README.md

 # ship
-Infrared Ship Detection for Maritime Scenes at Edge Devices Based on Unified Task Head and Teacher-Guided Distillation
+Edge-Oriented Infrared Ship Detection in Complex Maritime Scenes with Thermal-Clutter Suppression and Multi-Scale Enhancement

 The data will be available after the paper is accepted.